How South Africa Almost Lost the White Rhino

 WhatsApp

-In 2023, when talking about the Southern White rhino (Ceratotherium simum simum), the term “conservation success story” is hard to imagine amidst our country’s ongoing struggles against rhino poaching.
+When talking about the Southern White rhino (Ceratotherium simum simum), the term “conservation success story” is hard to imagine amidst South Africa’s ongoing struggles against rhino poaching.
 However, less than a century ago, these remarkable creatures were brought back from the brink of extinction, climbing from fewer than 100 individuals in the early 1900s to around 20,000 in 2010.

 But this story wasn’t always one of triumph.
 Today, we delve into the forgotten history that almost led to the loss of the white rhinos in South Africa, and how the remarkable survival of this species offers valuable lessons for future conservation efforts and rhino rescue initiatives.